JacJacJr/BlackJackGame/README.md

 * [Ideas fo future](#Ideas-for-future)

 ## General info
-That's the boot camp project, aimed at improving skills with python classes. \n The game for max.
-4 people and one deck.
+That's the boot camp project, aimed at improving skills with python classes. <br />
+The game for max.
+4 people and one deck. <br />
 Rules:
 1. You play with croupier, not other players.
 2. You should hit cards, that summery can't exceed 21 points.